aws-samples/aws2tf/README.md

 ## Description

-aws2tf.py will help import into Terraform exiting AWS infrastructure, and produce the corresponding Terraform HCL files.
-The end result should be that a terraform plan will show the Terraform code matches the exisitng infrastructure.
+aws2tf.py will import into Terraform existing AWS infrastructure, and produce the corresponding Terraform HCL files.

 `aws2tf.py` will also attempt to:

 * De-reference hardcoded values into their Terraform addresses.
-* Find depentant resources and import them.
+* Find dependent resources and import them.
-* Where possible remove region and account references and replace with Terraform data values.
+* Where possible, remove region and account references and replace with Terraform data values.

-Finally aws2tf runs a `terraform plan` command and there should hopefully be no subsequent additions or deletions reported by the terraform plan command as all the appropriate terraform configuration files will have have automatically been created.
+Finally aws2tf runs a `terraform plan` command and there should hopefully be no subsequent additions or deletions reported by the terraform plan command as all the appropriate terraform configuration files will have automatically been created.

 ## Requirements & Prerequisites